 You’re almost certainly familiar with the names of Non Steroidal Anti-Inflammatory Drugs (NSAIDs) like Rimadyl, Metacam, Deramaxx and Previcox.
 These drugs are frequently prescribed by veterinarians to manage inflammation and pain, not only for long term disease like arthritis, but also for injuries and other acute conditions.

-However, many dog owners across the country are praising CBD as a viable treatment alternative for arthritis.
-They maintain that the potent anti-inflammatory compounds found in hemp, largely in the form of CBD, can provide significant relief from pain in arthritic pets and enable them to have fuller, more enjoyable lives.
+However, many dog owners across the country are praising CBD as a viable therapy option for symptoms of pain & inflammation.
+They maintain that the potent anti-inflammatory compounds found in hemp, largely in the form of CBD, can provide significant relief from pain in arthritic dogs and enable them to have fuller, more enjoyable lives.

 And there’s plenty of research out there, admittedly mostly conducted on rats and mice, that supports their claims.
 A study published in 2000 in the journal PNAS used a concentrated form of CBD (which you’ll recall is found in high concentrations in hemp, and to a lesser extent marijuana) to treat two different forms of arthritis in mice.
-They found that “in both models of arthritis, the treatment effectively blocked progression of arthritis.”
+They found that “in both models, the treatment effectively blocked progression of the disease.”

-Researchers published a study in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) showing promising results of CBD treatment of arthritis through it’s combined ‘immunosuppressive and anti-inflammatory actions,’.
+Researchers published a study in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) showing promising results of CBD therapy of painful joint conditions through it’s combined ‘immunosuppressive and anti-inflammatory actions,’.

-Unfortunately, because it’s an emerging field, there’s not as much scientific evidence to directly correlate CBD as a proven Arthritis treatment for pets as one would like.
+Unfortunately, because it’s an emerging field, there’s not as much scientific evidence to directly correlate CBD as a proven Arthritis remedy for dogs as one would like.
 But, what studies have been completed show a lot of promise.
-And there are the thousands of anecdotal case studies from pet owners all over the world that can validate the effectiveness of CBD for inflammation and arthritis.
+And there are the thousands of anecdotal case studies from pet owners all over the world that can validate the effectiveness of CBD for pain and inflammation.

-For this reason, using CBD from hemp or a high-quality cannabidiol (CBD) treatment can provide good levels of relief for your pet, especially dogs.
-Combining CBD treatment with other holistic treatments, like massage, acupuncture (yup, acupuncture for pets is a real thing!) and fish oil, can increase your chance of alleviating your dogs pain & discomfort.
+For this reason, using CBD from hemp or a high-quality cannabidiol (CBD) therapy can provide good levels of relief for your pet, especially dogs.
+Combining CBD oil with other holistic remedies like massage, acupuncture (yup, acupuncture for dogs is a real thing!) and fish oil, can increase the chance of alleviating your dogs pain & discomfort to give them a better Quality of Life.

 CBD Oil For Dogs With Anxiety